rmarting/strimzi-migration-demo/README.md

 following the versions described above.

 :rotating_light: **WARN**: This repo is not defined to be a production-ready implementation but it could be used as a base line to design and develop your specific use case.
-Use
+Use carefully and by own your responsibility.

 ## Migration Process Overview